RJH Biosciences Inc.

 microRNA Delivery to Leukemic Cells

-As the first step, we suggest consulting the ‘Transfection Reagent Selection Guide’ to find out if the cells of interest have been previously tested.
-If your cell type is not on the list, we suggest using the reagents optimized for similar cells (i.e., attachment-dependent/suspension or established cell line/primary cells), or contact us by e-mail for an informed suggestion.
+As the first step, we suggest consulting the Selection Guide to find out if the cells of interest have been previously tested.
+If your cell type is not on the list, we suggest using the reagents optimized for similar cells (i.e., attachment-dependent/suspension or established cell line/primary cells), or contact us for an informed suggestion.

 We recommend small scale preliminary experiments to optimize the performance of our transfection reagents.
 As with all transfection reagents, the complex formation, cell seeding density, and culture and incubation conditions will affect the final performance.
-Please consult our technical sheet on optimizing transfection for this purpose (link).
+Please consult our technical sheet on optimizing transfection for this purpose.

 Our transfection reagents are compatible with a wide range of serum-free media, including DMEM, RPMI, MEM and others.
 Complexes are expected to be functional in serum-containing medium.